Bowman74/fmvvm/README.md

 }
 ```

-In this case we are using a StatelessWidget so the binding doesn't matter as much.
-However, if changes could be made to the list items in the model and we wanted that widget to automatically refresh itself, we could have made the widget for the row derive from FmvvmStatefulWidget and bind to the properties on the model to the row.
+In this case we are using properties of the BindableBase object directly.
+However, if changes could be made to the list items in the model and we wanted that widget to automatically refresh itself, we could have used a BindingWidget.

 ## Putting it all together
 Here is a sample app that puts together the concepts we have discussed.